shermanloan/scejson-doc/doc/appendix-history.md

 chapter when a new release arrives, you may quickly discern any documentation changes which may or may not be of interest to you.

+## Release 2023-10-0
+* The `ODI.AddToPmt` field is not supported with pure [Construction Loans](module-construction.md) and the documentation for this field has been removed from the chapter covering pure construction loans.

 ## Release 2023-07-0
 * The documentation for the [Loan](module-loan.md) module's `Protection.Formula`
   field has been updated to include a table of all possible formula codes and a